 Our Approach

-To improve and expand Denver’s park system in thoughtful, equitable, and sustainable way, the Denver Park Trust is intentional about what we fund, where we work, and how we select our projects.
+To enhance and expand Denver’s park system in a thoughtful, equitable, and sustainable way, the Denver Park Trust is intentional about what projects we fund, where we work, and how we select our projects.

 What We Fund